oddbird/oddsite/content/2014/06/14/sqlalchemy-postgres-autocommit.rst

 wrong.
 SQLAlchemy's autocommit mode is roughly parallel to the "autocommit" in Django pre-1.6 (albeit smarter): it emulates autocommit over top of non-autocommit database adapters by automatically committing the implicit transaction after you send queries that change the database.
-It doesn't actually put the database connections into true autocommit mode, so it doesn't really avoid the problems with implicit transactions.
+It doesn't put the database connections into true autocommit mode, so it doesn't avoid the problems with implicit transactions.

 Turning on real autocommit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Happily, setting all of SQLAlchemy's psycopg2 connections to `autocommit =
+Happily, setting all of SQLAlchemy's psycopg2 connections to ``autocommit =
-True` became quite easy in SQLAlchemy 0.8.2: SQLAlchemy's psycopg2 "dialect"
+True`` became quite easy in SQLAlchemy 0.8.2: SQLAlchemy's psycopg2 "dialect"
 now exposes an ``AUTOCOMMIT`` transaction isolation level, and selecting it
 sets ``autocommit=True`` on all the psycopg2 connections.